eshaan-mehta/RemoveTube/client/README.md

 ## 🙏 Acknowledgments

-- **Transformers.js**: For enabling browser-based AI with excellent models
+- **FastAPI**: For providing an excellent web framework for the AI server
-- **Hugging Face**: For providing the DistilBERT and all-MiniLM-L6-v2 models
+- **sentence-transformers**: For the all-MiniLM-L6-v2 model enabling semantic understanding
+- **scikit-learn**: For cosine similarity calculations
 - **Chrome Extension APIs**: For enabling seamless browser integration
 - **Open Source Community**: For inspiration and best practices